Onixx241/Qbox_Car_Starterpack/README.md

    set car_model "adder"        # Replace with the vehicle you want to give (e.g., "sultan", "zentorno") set ped_model "a_m_m_skater_01"  # Replace with the desired PED model
    ```
+4. **Add Sql table to database:**
+   - Run Mysql.sql on your database file to create necessary table for the resource

 ## Usage

 - The configured NPC will spawn in the designated location.